TOOL AND CUTTER GRINDING JIG PLUS MINI-TINKER

 "Sixty pages of drawings?!" you say.

-NOTE: We also have drawings for the Mini-TINKER.
+This set also includes drawings for the Mini-TINKER.
 This is a much simpler version of the TINKER.
 It is slightly smaller, and can be built by someone who owns a smaller lathe, but who does not have a milling machine (although access to one would make some parts of the job easier).

 Because I prefer that you know what the TINKER will and will not do before you buy the plans, please